Random search in fluid flow aided by chemotaxis: General Set Up and Numerical Scheme

 To quantify the success of the search, we consider the expectation of the first hitting time of the target zone, i.e.

-Here $X_\tau(\omega)$ is the realization of the solution to the stochastic differential equation \eqref{SDE_full}.
+Here $\bf X_\tau(\omega)$ is the realization of the solution to the stochastic differential equation \eqref{SDE_full}.
 The expected hitting time depends on the various parameters involved in the system, specifically the size of the torus $L$, shear amplitude $A$ (or shear rate $A/L$), diffusivity $\nu,$ target size $\delta,$ chemical sensitivity $\chi,$ and maximal chemotactic speed $\|\varphi\|_\infty.$ Observe that to simplify the presentation, we can normalize any two parameters by rescaling space and time.
 We choose to normalize $\delta=1,$ which means that we measure everything in units of target size.
 This size is about $0.1$mm for biological experiments of Riffell and Zimmer, and we annotate our numerical plots accordingly.
 For different interpretations, one just needs to remember that the target size (or, to be precise in our setting, its radius) is the unit of length we use.
 In the numerical simulations, we will also rescale time to set the value of diffusivity at $0.25.$ With these changes, we have four parameters remaining in our model that in the terms of the original ones can be expressed as $\tilde L= L/\delta,$ $\tilde A=A \delta /4\nu,$ $\|\tilde \varphi\|_\infty = \|\varphi\|_\infty \delta/4\nu,$ and $\tilde \chi = \chi/\delta.$ In the rest of the paper, we will abuse notation and omit tilde for the remaining four renormalized parameters.
 Finally we remark that it is not unreasonable to also introduce two more parameters in front of $c$ and $n$ on the right hand side of the equation \eqref{EQ:chemical} for the attractive chemical.
 However in this paper we do not pursue the analysis of expected hitting time dependence on these parameters.

 We note that the first hitting/exit time of the Brownian motion is a classical topic in stochastic analysis.
 It has a close relation to analysis of elliptic equations - see e.g. well known treatises \cite{Durrett96} and \cite{Oksendal}.
 We are going to recall this connection below in the rigorous analysis sections.
-Throughout the paper, the $C$'s denote various constants that do not depend on the key parameters and their value may change from line to line.